 System Requirements and Installation Guide¶

-The easiest way to start Rotkehlchen is to download the packaged binary for your Operating system.
+The easiest way to start Rotki is to download the packaged binary for your Operating system.
 For now only Linux and OSX is supported.
 To see how to do this go to the next section.

 Unzip it in a directory of your choice.
 In the root directory of the unzipped archive there is a